Message interface between core and shell

 Sharp edge

-It is likely that this will become an implementation detail and instead, Crux will provide a more ergonomic shell-side API for the interaction, hiding both the UUID pairing and the serialization (and allowing us to iterate on the FFI implementation which, we think, could work better).
+It is likely that this will become an implementation detail and instead, Crux will provide a more ergonomic shell-side API for the interaction, hiding both the EffectId pairing and the serialization (and allowing us to iterate on the FFI implementation which, we think, could work better).

 The core interface